kermit-xrp/xFUND/README.md

 - **`Increased transparency:`** The platform is transparent, which means that project creators and backers can see all of the information about a project, including the project's goals, timeline, and budget.
 How it works

-#### The crowdfunding platform works as follows:

-Project creators create a project on the platform.
-Backers fund the project by sending XRP to the project's address.
-Once the project reaches its funding goal, the XRP is sent to the project creator.
-The project creator uses the XRP to fund their project.

 #### Conclusion

-The crowdfunding platform is a valuable tool for new projects that are looking to raise funds.
-The platform is decentralized, easy to use, secure, and provides a number of benefits for new projects.
+FundME is a secure and decentralized crowdfunding platform that allows users to raise funds for their projects without the need for a third party.
+The platform is built on the Flare Network, which provides the scalability, security, and interoperability that are essential for a successful crowdfunding platform.

 #### Steps: